Something you may commonly search online for answers about is how to make more money.

 Make More Money In Your Current Career

-But there are a few ways you can earn more money in your current career.
+But there are ways to make money and more of it in your current career.

 Ask for a Raise